海角社区app

 In 2020 Network Rail announced that it had teamed up with the National Composites Centre (NCC) to realise a footbridge submitted to its design competition by Marks Barfield Architects and consulting engineer Cowi.
 The Futura comprised a kit of parts with large factory-moulded fibre reinforced polymer (FRP) structural components complemented by glass/steel enclosure.

-Hopes were high but Anthony Dewar, Network Rail鈥檚 professional head of buildings and architecture in 2017, reveals: 鈥淲e undertook further development of the Futura with the NCC/Cowi after the footbridge competition at the same time as developing the Beacon, Ribbon and Frame but decided to pause this work as we noted a number of significant technical challenges with FRP materials needed to overcome 鈥 e.g. fire/smoke performance, demonstration of the materials sustainability, cost, structural performance etc 鈥撀 and focus our resources on one type of FRP bridge, the Flow, to overcome these challenges.
+Hopes were high but Anthony Dewar, Network Rail鈥檚 professional head of buildings and architecture, reveals: 鈥淲e undertook further development of the Futura with the NCC/Cowi after the footbridge competition at the same time as developing the Beacon, Ribbon and Frame but decided to pause this work as we noted a number of significant technical challenges with FRP materials needed to overcome 鈥 e.g. fire/smoke performance, demonstration of the materials sustainability, cost, structural performance etc 鈥撀 and focus our resources on one type of FRP bridge, the Flow, to overcome these challenges.

 Got a story?
 Email news@theconstructionindex.co.uk